Comparison guide

 The confusion begins with spelling.
 Monet and Manet differ by one letter, both names belong to nineteenth-century French painting, and both artists sit near the birth of modern art.
 The confusion then deepens because both rejected the smooth finish and safe subjects expected by official taste.

 That overlap is real.
-Both painters worked in and around Paris, both cared about contemporary life, both used visible paint, and both helped legitimize a less polished surface where brushwork could remain visible.
+Both painters worked in and around Paris, both cared about contemporary life, and both accepted that a painting could keep the trace of the brush.
 They also shared friends, exhibitions, dealers, cafés, and arguments.
 If you only look at the social map, they can seem like neighbors in the same story.

 Their relationship: colleagues, neighbors, and different kinds of modern painters